-Vegetables and fruits are the original “local foods” not only does buying local produce help your local economy, the food usually tastes and looks better than those grown in larger corporation farms.
+Vegetables and fruits are the original “local foods.”
+Not only does buying local produce help your local economy, the food usually tastes and looks better than those grown in larger corporate farms.
 Using local produce allows you to add variety to your restaurant menu, changing it with the seasons.

 Today, more consumers want to know where their food is coming from.
-They are also more aware than ever of how livestock is being raised, including its living conditions and what it is being fed, since both these factors influence nutrition as well as taste.
+They are also more aware than ever of how livestock is being raised, including its living conditions and what it is being fed since both these factors influence nutrition as well as taste.
 Locally sourced seafood is also a growing trend, though buying local can present a problem for landlocked states.
-If your restaurant is not able to easily obtain local beef, seafood or poultry, you can buy food that has been raised with sustainable farming methods.
-Sustainable livestock includes those that are grass fed and free range.
-Read more about sustainable foods.
+If your restaurant is not able to easily obtain local beef, seafood, or poultry, you can buy food that has been raised with sustainable farming methods.

 Hyper-Local Foods